Get started with the web client

 - Connect to the remote session.

 The web client will suppress the local IME window when you're focused on the remote session.
 If you change the IME settings after you've already connected to the remote session, the setting changes won't have any effect.
 The web client doesn't support IME input while using a private browsing window.
+Additionally, IMEs do not work with the Auto setting.

 If the language pack isn't installed on the host virtual machine, the remote session will default to the English (United States) keyboard.